adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, I can select a row in the inventory table and view the item in the preview tab

-- [x] As a player, I can click the first row in inventory table to open the inventory add modal.
+- [x] As a player, I can click the first row in inventory table to open the inventory add modal

-- [x] As a player, if I start typing in the autocomplete inputs, I can select suggested items in the dropdown.
+- [x] As a player, if I start typing in the autocomplete inputs, I can select suggested items in the dropdown

-- [x] As a player, if I select from inventory name field, OGL data auto-completes and the remaining fields pre-populate.
+- [x] As a player, if I select from inventory name field, OGL data auto-completes and the remaining fields pre-populate

-- [x] As a player, all fields for inventory persist after page refresh.
+- [x] As a player, all fields for inventory persist after page refresh

-- [x] As a player, I can sort the inventory table by clicking on the sortable columns.
+- [x] As a player, I can sort the inventory table by clicking on the sortable columns

 Notes
 =====